 PyMC is the tool of choice for Bayesians.
 It includes Bayesian models, statistical distributions and diagnostic tools for the convergence of models.
 It includes some hierarchical models as well.
 If you want to do Bayesian Analysis, you should check it out.

 Shogun is a machine learning toolbox with a focus on Support Vector Machines (SVM) that is written in C++.
 It is actively developed and maintained, provides a Python interface and the Python interface is mostly documented well.
 However, we’ve found its API hard to use compared to Scikit-learn.
 Also, it does not provide many diagnostics or evaluation algorithms out of the box.
 However, its speed is a great advantage.

 Gensim is defined as “topic modeling for humans”.
 As its homepage describes, its main focus is Latent Dirichlet Allocation (LDA) and its variants.
-It also has some classification capabilities but it is not what it is most commonly used for.
 Different from other packages, it has support for Natural Language Processing which makes it easier to combine NLP pipeline with other machine learning algorithms.
 If your domain is in NLP and you want to do clustering and basic classification, you may want to check it out.
 Recently, they introduced Recurrent Neural Network based text representation called word2vec from Google to their API as well.
 This library is written purely in Python.

 Orange is the only library that has a Graphical User Interface (GUI) among the libraries listed in this post.
 It is also quite comprehensive in terms of classification, clustering and feature selection methods and has some cross-validation methods.
 It is better than Scikit-learn in some aspects (classification methods, some preprocessing capabilities) as well, but it does not fit well with the rest of the scientific computing ecosystem (Numpy, Scipy, Matplotlib, Pandas) as nicely as Scikit-learn.